buzzcut-s/punky/README.md

 # (extra)
 You can pass in a second string argument to the ```readline::read(input)``` call at ```main.cpp:18:31```[ (here) ](https://github.com/buzzcut-s/punky/blob/main/src/main.cpp#L18) to change the shell prompt from ```punky >>``` to anything else that your heart desires :D

+# Issue(s) and TODOs
+- With the way the AST (as std::unique_ptrs) and runtime Objects (as a std::variant of values) are handled internally right now, all AST state is deleted after execution finishes for a line.
+This works fine for Integer and Boolean literals since we always store them by value in our runtime Objects.
+However this does not work for Function literals as we currently only store an instance of a class which wraps around a pointer (see [here](https://github.com/buzzcut-s/punky/blob/f1be9faf2fd505566c7af5b707e2b70db0999e9a/include/FObject.hpp#L32)) in our runtime Function Object (extracted from the AST node - see [here](https://github.com/buzzcut-s/punky/blob/449c474ccb1d3692ac278312779ab88ac3fce394/src/Evaluator.cpp#L126)).
+This means all function state is deleted as soon as the line on which it was defined on finishes execution.
+In other words, functions must be defined and used on the same line - or else we access deleted memory.
+This also makes closures not work right now.

+- We can observe this very trivially.
+Compare the following:
+    ```
+    punky >> let add = fn(x, y) { x + y; }; add(5,15);
+    20
+    ```
+    and
+    ```
+    punky >> let add = fn(x,y) { x + y; };
+    punky >> add(5, 15);
+    terminate called after throwing an instance of 'std::bad_alloc'
+    what():  std::bad_alloc
+    Aborted (core dumped)
+    ```
+    This happens [here](https://github.com/buzzcut-s/punky/blob/449c474ccb1d3692ac278312779ab88ac3fce394/src/Evaluator.cpp#L329) when accessing params.name().
+It's accessing members from the AST node FunctionLiteral, defined [here](https://github.com/buzzcut-s/punky/blob/99668957bab874918cd1e0ca85478edfbcebe1d0/include/ast.hpp#L531), which had already been deleted once the first line finished executing.
+    - The easiest solution I can think of right now, which I've implemented elsewhere in another project as well, is to capture the state of these FunctionLiterals and store a copy (the pointer to which can then be stored in whichever environment necessary) elsewhere.
+This solves ownership and deletion issues, as global functions should stay around for the entire execution, always.
+- Add more in-built data types : Strings, Arrays and Hashmaps.
+- Implement some built-in language functions.

 # Examples
 There are only examples beyond this point, just a heads-up.